awslabs/aws-sdk-rust/README.md

 3. Provide your AWS credentials with the default credential provider chain, which currently looks in:
    - Environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION`
-   - Web Identity Token credentials from the environment or container
+   - Web Identity Token credentials from the environment or container (including EKS)
-   - The default credentials files located in `~/.aws/config` and `~/.aws/credentials` (location can vary per platform) **Note:** SSO, ECS, IMDS, and EKS credential sources are not supported yet.
+   - The default credentials files located in `~/.aws/config` and `~/.aws/credentials` (location can vary per platform)
+   - EC2 Instance Metadata Service (IAM Roles attached to instance) **Note:** SSO, and ECS credential sources are not supported yet.

 4. Make a request using DynamoDB